-Key audit matters Recoverability of related party debt Intercompany transactions 2021 2020 - interest rate swaps KAM 2 is no longer considered thave been no changes to the urthe interest rate swaps and there the current year audit. nderlying contra actual arrangements with Materiality Financial statements as a whole £2.2m (2020: £2.6m) based on 1.
-0% (2020: 1.0% %) of total assets.
+Key audit matters Recoverability of related party debt 2022 ✓ 2021 ✓ Materiality Financial statements as a whole £1.9m (2021: £2.2m) based on 0.7% (2021 : 1.0%) of total assets

 An overview of the scope of our audit

 Our audit was scoped by obtaining an understanding of the Company and its environment, including the system of internal control, and assessing the risks of material misstatement in the financial statements.
 We also addressed the risk of management override of internal controls, including assessing whether there was evidence of bias by the Directors that may have represented a risk of material misstatement.